devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 ## Strategies

 The following is a list of common deployment strategies.
-There is not perfect strategy that works for all situations and you can even combine strategies into hybrids to handle complex architectures that have multiple levels of deployment concerns.
+There is no perfect strategy that works for all situations, and you can even combine strategies to handle complex architectures that have multiple levels of deployment concerns.

 ### Reboot

-Drain, stop, delete, replace, and restarts each resource.
+Drain, stop, delete, replace, and restart each resource.
 This has the advantage of being very simple and removing all possible dependencies between versions as long as requests are sticky to a specific resource.
 It also requires a minimum of resources since you simply reuse everything that was already deployed.
 However, it takes time to move through the resources one by one, it is slow to rollback, and it decreases the capacity of the application during deployment.

 ![Reboot strategy](reboot.png)